danielpclark/abrute/README.md

    --cluster       Takes an offset and cluster size such as 1:4 for the
                    first system in a cluster of 4.
 Helps different systems split the workload without trying the same passwords.
+   -r, --reporter  Use `spinner`, or `benchmark` to use a different command
+                   line reporter.
    <TARGET>        Target file to decrypt.
 The target must be preceeded
                    by a double dash: -- target.aes
    -h, --help      Prints help information.